piryopt/pienryhmien-optimointi/documentation/project_meetings.md

   * If you work remotely other days, write a short message to Slack #daily channel
 * In your turn tell shortly what you have done since last daily, what are you planning to work on today and if you have any problems/issues with your tasks

 ### Preparing for the sprint preview

 * Participants: the project team and the tutor
 * When: at the end of the sprint, 1/2 hour before the sprint review
-* Preparations for the sprint previe meeting:
+* Preparations for the sprint preview meeting:
   * set up the meeting presentation
   * share your screen
   * try the demo
   * check remote connections
   * discuss with the team if there are any last minute issues

 ### Sprint review